 No. The proposed action would not result in construction or ground disturbance and would comply with safety standards for human exposure to RF emission.
 The WSR-88D can cause harmful electromagnetic interference (EMI) with charge-couple devices (CCDs) which electronically record data collected by astronomical telescopes.
 The potential for harmful EMI would arise if the WSR-88D's main beam would directly impinge on an astronomical observatory during low angle scanning.
-NWS identified one astronomical observatory within 150 miles of the WSR-88D.
-Although the WSR-88D main beam could theoretically impinge on the Minot State University Observatory, the terminal building at Minot International Airport and multi-story commercial buildings are located directly between the WSR-88D and the observatory and provides substantial structural blockage.
-Given this structural blockage, it is unlikely that the lowered WSR-88D main beam would cause EMI with the observatory.
+NWS identified five astronomical observatories within 150 miles of the KPDT WSR-88D.
+The WSR-88D main beam would not impinge on either observatory when operating at the proposed minimum scan angle of +0.2 deg.
+No interference with observatory operations would result.